Peer Advising in History

 Welcome to the wonderful world of History Peer Advising!
 The Peer Advising program is a way for history majors, minors, and students interested in the history program to learn from experienced student advisors about our requirements, our courses, professors, and about the UO academic program more generally speaking.
 Peer Advisors can help you with tough academic questions, such as “Will I graduate?”
 “How much time will I be expected to spend on course work outside of the classroom in a 300 level course?”
 “How do I go about getting into a 407 seminar?”
 “How can my history courses help me satisfy general UO course and credit requirements?”
 Peers often have insights into other aspects of campus life, too, and can help you get more out of your university experience.
 So don’t hesitate to take advantage of this great resource!

-Peer Advisors and Hours for Spring Term 2017:
+Peer Advisors and Hours for Fall Term 2017:

 Peer advising hours apply throughout the regular term (but not during finals).
 Come see us in 350K McKenzie Hall!